Mickey Hargitay: Acting career

 Hargitay's first film role came when Jayne Mansfield demanded that he be cast in her movie, Will Success Spoil Rock Hunter?
 (1957).
 The two fell in love and were described as inseparable.
 20th Century Fox did not want Hargitay to appear in Rock Hunter because they disliked Mansfield's view of Hargitay as her "only" lover; Fox preferred their sex symbols to be single.

 In 1960, Hargitay and Mansfield played the lead roles in The Loves of Hercules.
 The film was shot in Italy, and has never been released in movie theaters in the United States, though it is available on Netflix under the title Hercules vs. Hydra and under its original title as episode 1108 of Mystery Science Theater 3000 (2017).
 Over the next four years, Hargitay and Mansfield would appear together in Promises!
 Promises!
 (1963) and Primitive Love (1964).
 In 1965, Hargitay played the lead role in Bloody Pit of Horror without Mansfield.

 Hargitay's acting career was not limited to the United States; he also appeared in many Italian productions, and acted in Hungarian director György Szomjas' 1988 film, Mr. Universe.

-In 2003, Hargitay guest-starred on Law & Order: Special Victims Unit, the series in which his daughter Mariska stars; he portrayed a witness to a violent crime.
+In 2003, Hargitay guest-starred on Law & Order: Special Victims Unit.
+He performed as a witness to a violent crime.

 Personal life

 Hargitay's first wife was fellow acrobat Mary Birge.
-Hargitay had a daughter, Tina, with Birge in 1949.
+Hargitay had a daughter with Birge.
 Hargitay and Birge later divorced.

 Hargitay and Jayne Mansfield met in 1956 while he was performing in The Mae West Show at the Latin Quarter.
 When Mansfield noticed Hargitay performing, she allegedly told the waiter, "I'll have a steak and that tall man on the left."
-The couple married on January 13, 1958.
-They had three children: Miklós, Zoltán, and Mariska.
-Mariska Hargitay grew up to be an actress, starring on Law & Order: Special Victims Unit.
+The couple married on January 13, 1958 at the Wayfarers Chapel in Rancho Palos Verdes, California.
+They had two sons.
+Jayne also had a daughter named Mariska Hargitay, who stars on Law & Order: Special Victims Unit.
 Hargitay remodeled much of his and Mansfield's Beverly Hills mansion, known as "The Pink Palace", building its famous heart-shaped swimming pool.
 In November 2002, the house was razed by developers who had purchased it from Engelbert Humperdinck.

+In May 2025, Mariska Hargitay confirmed that singer-comedian Nelson Sardelli was her biological father, although she had believed Mickey Hargitay to be her biological father until she was 25.
+Despite learning that he was not her biological father, Mariska still remained loyal to Mickey.